AHaliq/DependentTypeTheoryReport/chapters/chapter1/index.typ

 == Substitution Calculus

-We study the dependent type theory; *Substitution Calculus*, with the following judgements
+We study the dependent type theory; *Substitution Calculus*, which has the following judgements

 #figure(table(
   columns: 6,